Set out into the mountains of Bhutan to shoot

 Days 1 & 2 — U.S./Bangkok, Thailand

-Depart the U.S., cross the international date line, and arrive the next night.
+Depart the U.S., cross the international date line, and arrive in Bangkok the next night.
 Novotel Suvarnabhumi Hotel

 Day 3 — Bangkok/Paro, Bhutan

 From Bangkok, fly to the Paro Valley (7,300 feet) in Bhutan.
 Transfer to our hotel and enjoy time to relax, or take in outstanding views of the valley from Ta Dzong before walking down to Paro’s traditional center, Paro Rinpung Dzong.
 Tonight, gather for a welcome dinner.